eiidoubleyuwes/bash_skript/README.md

 Feel free to use my codes,generally there are 2 branches to this repo:
     main : Useful bash scripts.
-    games : Games that I made in bash and also their individual files. *Where you are now
+    games : Games that I made in bash and also their individual files.

 I will also try using github co-pilot/AWS code whisperer for serious scripts but I will attach any AI help in the commit message.